 Research and development ("R&D") activities of the CEZ Group significantly contribute to the improvement of the safe, economical and reliable operation of our assets and to strengthening of our knowledge of innovative technologies in the energy sector.
 Our R&D projects are mainly performed by external, specialized engineering, consultancy organizations, or by the academic sector.
-R&D activities cover numerous topics in nuclear energy and conventional power generation, life management of key power plants components, innovative renewables, utilization of biomass and development of waste-to-energy concepts, smart grids pilot and demonstration projects (including participation in projects supported from the Horizon 2020, the biggest E.U.
-Research and Innovation programme) and energy storage.
+R&D activities cover numerous topics in nuclear energy and conventional power generation, life management of key power plants components, innovative renewables, utilization of biomass and development of waste-to-energy concepts, and energy storage.
+Generally, our R&D activities are becoming more focused on the decentralized, renewable and unconventional energetics.
+The centralized coordination of R&D activities fosters the intersectoral cooperation and brings synergic effects.

-Long-termhuman resources and development as well as R&D relevant knowledge base support in the Czech Republic constitute important co-benefits of our R&D projects.
+Long-term human resources and development as well as R&D relevant knowledge base support in the Czech Republic constitute important co-benefits of our R&D projects.
 Cooperation with technical universities accounts for an important part of these activities.
 We are a founding member of the Czech Sustainable Energy Technology Platform, which represents a forum of utilities, vendors, research, engineering, and academic entities acting for the improvement of energy R&D in the Czech Republic and for the promotion of international cooperation.

 We are also a member of VGB PowerTech and hold full membership in the nuclear sector of the Electric Power Research Institute ("EPRI") and in other EPRI's programs, focused on the fossil power plants life management.
-In addition, we are involved in international energy R&D projects, particularly in the E.U.'s Framework Programs, mainly in the areas of nuclear technologies development, nuclear safety and radiation protection, but also in non-nuclear areas, for instance, in the smart grids.
-We are also a member of European technology platforms, for instance the Sustainable Nuclear Energy Technology Platform and the NUGENIA association, focused on generation II and III nuclear power plants R&D.
+In addition, we are involved in international energy R&D projects, particularly in the E.U.'s Research, Development and Innovation Framework Programs.
+We are also a member of European technology platforms and similar entities, for instance the Sustainable Nuclear Energy Technology Platform, the NUGENIA Association in the area of nuclear research or European Technology and Innovation Platform Smart Networks for Energy Transition (ETIP SNET).